davidjungermann/grpc-example/README.md

 The codebase demonstrates how to set up the gRPC server in Go, and how to create TypeScript and JavaScript clients that can interact with it.

+**There's another example in this repository, where Protobuf is used to serialize messages for use with an MQTT broker.
+Check out the `mqtt` branch**

 ## Structure

 The repository is structured as follows: